Huddly/sdk/README.md

 No. To make sure that camera is compatible with the sdk the documented api gets thoroughly tested.
 We do not guarantee that undocumented functionality will not break/change from sdk version to sdk version, or camera sw to camera sw.

 #### **SDK crashes when there are two IQs connected!**
 The current implementation of the SDK does not support having two usb cameras connected to the host at the same time.
-However, having one Huddly usb cemera (IQ, Canvas, GO) and one Huddly IP camera (L1) is supported.
+However, having one Huddly usb camera (IQ, Canvas, GO) and one Huddly IP camera (L1) is supported.